Rashomon Capacity: A Metric for Predictive Multiplicity in Classification: Final remarks

-We conclude by discussing limitations and future directions.
-For the computation of the Rashomon Capacity, the adversarial weight perturbation (cf.~\eqref{eq:search-parameter}), despite capturing more score variations than random sampling (cf.~Fig.~\ref{fig:capacity-profiles}), still requires training/perturbing a significant amount of models.
-This approach is computationally burdensome when scaling up to large datasets with millions of samples.
-One important limitation of Rashomon Capacity is that, due to the convexity of KL-divergence, in certain cases $m_C(\cdot)$ may seem small for already significant score variations across classes.
+\paragraph{Limitations.} The AWP \eqref{eq:search-parameter}, despite being more efficient than random sampling, still requires re-training/perturbing a significant amount of models, and is computationally burdensome when scaling up to large datasets with millions of samples.
+Rashomon Capacity in certain cases may seem small for already significant score variations across classes, due to the convexity of KL-divergence.
 Indeed, this issue will occur for any strictly convex measure of divergence in \eqref{eq:score-spread}.
-We provide a further discussion of how to interpret the numerical values of Rashomon Capacity in Appendix~\ref{appendix:capacity-convexity}.
+We provide a further discussion of how to interpret the numerical values of Rashomon Capacity in Appendix~\ref{appendix:convexity}.

-We highlight two future directions.
-First, one of the core problems in studying the Rashomon effect is how to efficiently explore the Rashomon set.
-This is not only the computational bottleneck for estimating Rashomon Capacity, but also for other metrics including the Rashomon ratio and ambiguity/discrepancy.
-Consequently, designing a more efficient algorithm, e.g., an algorithm similar to the Fast Gradient Sign Method \citep{goodfellow2014explaining} in adversarial training, to explore the Rashomon set is an impactful direction.
-Second, the Rashomon Capacity could be generalized to other probability divergences, e.g., $f$-divergences \citep{csiszar1995generalized}, R\'enyi divergence \citep{renyi1961measures}, or Wasserstein distance \citep{vaserstein1969markov}.
-This generalization could potentially provide further operational significance and tunability for measuring multiplicity.
+\paragraph{Future directions.} First, overcoming the computational bottleneck to efficiently explore the Rashomon set is an impactful direction for optimization techniques.
+Second, Rashomon Capacity could be generalized to other probability divergences, e.g., $f$-divergences \citep{csiszar1995generalized}, R\'enyi divergence \citep{renyi1961measures}, or Wasserstein distance \citep{vaserstein1969markov}.
+This generalization could potentially provide further operational significance and tunability for measuring multiplicity, as long as the conditions in Definition~\ref{def:metric} are satisfied.
+Third, ensemble methods could be a promising strategy to reduce predictive multiplicity that worth studying.

+\paragraph{Broader impacts.} The Rashomon effect impacts model selection \citep{rudin2019stop, hancox2020robustness, d2020underspecification, black2022model}, explainability \citep{pawelczyk2020counterfactual}, and fairness \citep{coston2021characterizing}. \citet{rudin2019stop} suggested that, given the choice of competing models, machine learning practitioners should select interpretable models \emph{a priori}, rather than selecting a black-box model with conjectural explanations post-training. \citet{hancox2020robustness} and \citet{d2020underspecification} argued that epistemic patterns, e.g., causality, should be reflected when selecting models the Rashomon set. \citet{black2022model} further studied multiplicity in the context of the conventional bias-variance trade-off analysis.
+Competing models in the Rashomon set may not only render conflicting explanations for predictions \citep{pawelczyk2020counterfactual} and measures of feature importance \citep{fisher2019all}, but also have inconsistent performance across population sub-groups.
+Consequently, the arbitrary choice of a single model may result in unnecessary and discriminatory bias against vulnerable population groups \citep{coston2021characterizing}.
+See Appendix~\ref{appendix:explanation} for further discussion, including connections with individual fairness \citep{dwork2018individual}.